-The basic definition of theft is to take or carry away someone else's personal property without consent or a legal right.
-If you pick up a backpack in the mistaken belief that it's yours, that's not theft.
-You must act with the purpose of taking someone else's property.
+The basic definition of theft is to intentionally take or carry away someone else's personal property without consent or a legal right.
+For example, if you pick up a backpack in the mistaken belief that it's yours, that's not theft because you lacked the intent to take someone else's property.
 The terms larceny and theft are often used interchangeably; state law determines what the crime is called.
 Arizona, for example, labels these property crimes as theft.

 Overview of Arizona Theft and Larceny Laws

 While it's important read the actual statute when researching a question about the law, sometimes that can be a daunting task since statutes are often written in legal jargon that can take time to understand.
 For this reason, it can be helpful to read an overview of the statute in plain English to better understand the "legalese" included in the statute.
 Below, you'll find an overview of the key provisions of Arizona's theft laws as well as links to relevant statutes.

 Arizona Revised Statutes Section 13-1801, et seq.
 (Theft)

 Property: Anything of value, tangible or intangible, including trade secrets.

 Value: The fair market value of the property or services at the time of the theft.

 Control: Act to exclude others from using their property except on the defendant's own terms.

 The charges and penalties for theft will vary* depending on the value or character of the property that's stolen:

 *Please be advised that this list applies to Section 13-1802, and only provides the minimum and maximum without taking into consideration any mitigating or aggravating circumstances.
 The charges and penalties may be different if the circumstances of the theft fall under a different statute.